MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-templates-create.md

 ## Create new template in Compliance Manager

-1. Start by creating a formatted Excel file that will contain your template's data.
+1. Start by creating a formatted Excel file that contains your template's data.
 Get detailed instructions at [Format assessment template data with Excel](compliance-manager-templates-format-excel.md).
-1. When you have your Excel file ready, go to your **assessment templates** page in Compliance Manager and select **Create new template**.
+1. When your Excel file is ready, go to your **assessment templates** page in Compliance Manager and select **Create new template**.
 A template creation wizard will open.
 1. Choose the type of template you want to create.
 In this case, select **Create a custom template**, then select **Next**.
 1. At the **Upload file** screen, select **Browse** to find and upload your formatted Excel file containing all the required template data.
 1. If there are no problems with your file, the name of the file uploaded will be displayed.
 Select **Next** to continue.
 (If you need to change the file, select **Upload a different file**).